 Cluster performance metrics are available directly in the Elasticsearch Service Console.
 The graphs on this page include a subset of Elasticsearch Service-specific performance metrics.
 For advanced or production monitoring, enable monitoring.
 The monitoring application provides more advanced views for Elasticsearch and JVM metrics, and includes a configurable retention period.

 - Log in to the Elasticsearch Service Console.

-Find your deployment on the home page in the Elasticsearch Service card and click the gear icon to access it directly.
-Or, select Elasticsearch Service to go to the deployments page to view all of your deployments.
+Find your deployment on the home page in the Elasticsearch Service card and select Manage to access it directly.
+Or, select Dedicated deployments to go to the deployments page to view all of your deployments.

 On the deployments page you can narrow your deployments by name, ID, or choose from several other filters.
 To customize your view, use a combination of filters, or change the format from a grid to a list.
 For example, you might want to select Is unhealthy and Has master problems to get a short list of deployments that need attention.